 Industry Representative - means a non-voting, non-elected water and wastewater industry representative that provides updates and information from their respective areas to the Association’s Board of Directors.
 Industry Representatives may apply in writing to the Association in order to be considered for placement on the agenda for a future Board of Director’s meeting.

 There are three categories for Industry Representatives as follows:

 - Alberta Environment and Parks Industry Representative

 - Post-Secondary Institution Representative (providing water & wastewater curriculum)

 - Municipal Services & Suppliers Association Industry Representative

-- The elected positions are all two year terms, unless otherwise noted.
+- The elected positions are all three-year terms, unless otherwise noted.